moomoolive/struct-vec/README.md

 ## Compilers

-This package gives you two ways to define vecs, either through the exported `vec` (runtime compiler) or `vecCompile` (build-time compiler) functions.
+This package provides two ways to define vecs, either through the exported `vec` (runtime compiler) or `vecCompile` (build-time compiler) functions.
 Both compilers emit the exact same vec classes.

 The key differences between the compilers is that the build-time compiler returns a string containing your vec class which you can write to disk to use in another application, instead of creating a vec class which can be used right away.